pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

     snapshots of the `/pfs` directory that are the largest stored assets do not require extra space.

-### No Skip Datums (optional)
+### Reprocess Datums (optional)

-`no_skip` will avoid skipping datums that are already processed for this pipeline.
-This is useful for pipelines that make an external call to other resources, such as deployment or triggering an external pipeline system.
-Set `"no_skip": true` in order to enable this behavior. `"no_skip": false` is the default behavior.
+Per default, Pachyderm avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
+This [**incremental behavior**](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/#example-1-one-file-in-the-input-datum-one-file-in-the-output-datum) ensures efficient resource utilization.
+However, you might need to alter this behavior for specific use cases and **force the reprocessing of all of your datums systematically**.
+This is especially useful when your pipeline makes an external call to other resources, such as a deployment or triggering an external pipeline system.
+Set `"reprocess_spec": "every_commit"` in order to enable this behavior.

 !!!
+Note "About the default behavior: "
+    `"reprocess_spec": "until_success"` is the (optional) default behavior.
+    To mitigate datums failing for transient connection reasons, Pachyderm automatically [retries user code three (3) times before marking a datum as failed](https://docs.pachyderm.com/latest/troubleshooting/pipeline_troubleshooting/#introduction).
+Additionally, you can [set the  `datum_tries`](https://docs.pachyderm.com/latest/reference/pipeline_spec/#datum-tries-optional) field to determine the number of times a job attempts to run on a datum when a failure occurs.

+Let's compare `"until_success"` and `"every_commit"`:

+  Say we have 2 identical pipelines (`reprocess_until_success.json` and `reprocess_at_every_commit.json`) but for the `"reprocess_spec"` field set to `"every_commit"` in reprocess_at_every_commit.json.
+  Both use the same input repo and have a glob pattern set to `/*`.

+  - When adding 3 text files to the input repo (file1.txt, file2.txt, file3.txt), the 2 pipelines (reprocess_until_success and reprocess_at_every_commit) will process the 3 datums (here, the glob pattern `/*` created one datum per file).
+  - Now, let's add a 4th file file4.txt to our input repo or modify the content of file2.txt for example.
+      - **Case of our default `reprocess_until_success.json pipeline`**: A quick check of the [list datum for the job id](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/glob-pattern/#running-list-datum-on-a-past-job) shows 4 datums, of which 3 were skipped.
+(Only the changed file was processed)
+      - **Case of `reprocess_at_every_commit.json`**: A quick check of the list datum for the job id shows that all 4 datums were reprocessed, none were skipped.

+!!!
 Warning
-    `no_skip` violates Pachyderm's [provenance guarantees](../concepts/data-concepts/provenance) and will make tracking data more difficult.
-Caution should be used with this setting to ensure this is a worthwhile tradeoff.
+    `"reprocess_spec": "every_commit` will not take advantage of Pachyderm's default de-duplication.
+In effect, this can lead to slower pipeline performance.
+Before using this setting, consider other options such as including metadata in your file, naming your files with a timestamp, UUID, or other unique identifiers in order to take advantage of de-duplication.
+Review how [datum processing](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/) works to understand more.

 ### Service (optional)